N-A-D/Rift/README.md

 Rift was designed without multithreading in mind.
 However, it may be possible to use threads when applying certain system transformations.
 To be specific, these system transformations cannot add/remove/replace components, nor can they create/destroy entities.

 ## Entities
 As mentioned earlier, entities are column indices into a component type table.
 As such, `rift::Entity` is a proxy class for a `std::uint64_t` index.
 The index is composed of two parts: a 32 bit version and a 32 bit index.
-The 32 bit version distinguishes between stale and valid entities that have the same index.
-Is necessary because the 32 bit index maps an *entity* to its components, and you wouldn't want a stale entity modifying a valid entity's state.
+The 32 bit version distinguishes between stale (deceased) and valid (alive) entities that have the same index.
+This is necessary because the 32 bit index maps an *entity* to its components, and you wouldn't want a stale entity modifying a valid entity's state.

 Entities in Rift cannot be created directly, they must be created using a `rift::EntityManager`.
 This is to avoid errors related to invalid entities.